The Digital Marketing Ecosystem

-- Is the website easy to navigate to find the service offering or product?
+- Is your website easy to navigate to find the service offering or product?

-- Is it clear to them to learn more about your offering and purchase the product or schedule a meeting?
+- Is it clear to site visitors to learn more about your offering and purchase the product or schedule a meeting?

-- When they try inputting their credit card or completing a form, is there a processing error?
+- When they try completing a form, is there a processing error?